ThiagoAndradeF/SO-M2/README.md

 # SO-M2
-Command for observe page faults PID to process in linux: \n REDUCED
+Command for observe page faults by PID to process in linux: \n REDUCED
 <code>
     while ps -p -PIDNUMBER-  > /dev/null; do